aminmed/nlp-project/Readme.md

 ### How to test ?
 Test the trained model on new question pairs by running the testing code.
-This will provide predictions on the similarity of the question pairs based on the trained model.
+This will provide predictions on the similarity of the question pairs based on the trained model. to evaluate the trained models, edit the config file in ./configs (example : ./configs/bert_test_config.ini) than run the following command :
  ````
+ python eval.py --configs ./configs/bert_test_config.ini --model bert

  ````